david-cattermole/qt-learning/README.md

 ## Convention

 - PEP8 Python convention for code.
-- All UIs are first creataed in Qt Designer.
+- All UIs are first created in Qt Designer.
 - UIs are always saved into ./ui directory.

 ## Design